oferca/vscode-ext-tf/README.md

 # Advanced Terraform Shortcuts
-Boost up your Terraform experience.
+Boost up your Terraform experience with smart shortcuts for running commands in terminal.

 # Features
 * Eliminates the need for typing.
-One-click commands execution in terminal.
+One-click execution.
 * Watch an **animated progress bar** as commands execute

 # How to use